planeswalker1/mongo-practice/README.md

 ## challenge

-Create a c.r.u.d. items api using mongoose. clients should be able to create new items, get all items, get a single item, update a item (based on their id), and delete a item.
+Create a rest items api using mongoose. clients should be able to create new items, get all items, get a single item, update a item (based on their id), and delete a item.

 The Item schema should have a required property called name with a type of string.